 As mentioned above, investment funds and trusts providing exposure to the sector are divided into two types.
 A traditional bricks and mortar fund will invest in the property directly, and be structured as either an open-ended fund or a closed-end investment trust.
 It will physically buy the property and be responsible for its maintenance and rent collection, and have the added benefit of a regular rental income.
 However, as offices and warehouses are not easily bought or sold, such funds can be very illiquid.
 Conversely, a property securities fund invests in the shares of listed property companies and so is far more liquid, but exposed to the ups and downs of the stock market.

-Investors can also buy shares directly in a Reit (real estate investment trust) such as Land Securities or British Land, which runs a portfolio of properties, although this is a far less diverse way to invest as it’s just one company.
-Ultra-high-net worth individuals can also buy a property outright and lease it to companies themselves, although this is without question a labour-intensive and risky way to gain access to the sector.
+Investors can also buy shares directly in a Reit (real estate investment trust) such as Land Securities or British Land, which runs a portfolio of properties, although this is a far less diverse way to invest as it's just one company.
+Those who can afford it can also buy a property outright and lease it to companies themselves, although this is without question a labour and capital-intensive - not to mention risky - way to gain access to the sector.

 Within bricks and mortar funds, managers will typically invest in the whole spectrum of commercial property: offices, warehouses, shopping centres and car parks.
 In addition, the property is divided by quality into prime, secondary or tertiary property.
 Prime property, much as the name suggests, is good quality property, usually situated in big towns and cities and attracting a string of top-drawer tenants.
 Secondary and tertiary property is situated in less prime locations, with high-quality tenants harder to find.
 There's a higher yield available from these sub-prime properties, as the risk of void (empty) periods and defaults is higher.